Custom service desks

 Screen sharing

-Note, web chat does not provide the screen sharing functions, only the ability to request permission from the user.
+Note: The web chat does not provide the screen sharing functions, only the ability to request permission from the user.
 The service desk integration provides the screen sharing capability.

-To begin a screen sharing session, you need to call the callback.screenShareRequest function.
-After the call, web chat displays a modal to the user asking if he wants to approve the request to begin screen sharing.
+function.
+After the call, the web chat displays a modal to the user asking if he wants to approve the request to begin screen sharing.
 This function returns a Promise that resolves when the user responds to the request and the resolution value is the user's response.

 The integration can stop screen sharing at any point, including while waiting for the user to approve a request.
 You can use the latter to implement a timeout if you only wish to give the user a certain amount of time to respond before cancelling the request.
 An appropriate message displays to the user.
-To end screen sharing, call the callback.screenShareStop function.
+To end screen sharing, call the callback.screenShareStop

 The user may stop screen sharing at any point.
-If the user stops screen sharing, web chat calls the screenShareStop function on your integration.
+If the user stops screen sharing, the web chat calls the screenShareStop

 Reconnecting sessions

-If the service desk you are connecting to allows users to reconnect to an agent after the page reloads, web chat provides support to enable this process.
-Web chat keeps track of whether a user connects to an agent between page loads.
-If web chat loads and detects that the user was previously connected to an agent, it gives the service desk integration an opportunity to reconnect.
-It is done by calling the reconnect function if it exists on the integration.
-The service desk then performs whatever steps are necessary to do the reconnect and once the reconnect is complete (or fails), the reconnect function resolves with a boolean to indicate successful reconnection.
+If the service desk you are connecting to allows users to reconnect to an agent after the page reloads, the web chat provides support to enable this process.
+The web chat keeps track of whether a user connects to an agent between page loads.
+If the web chat loads and detects that the user was previously connected to an agent, it gives the service desk integration an opportunity to reconnect.
+Call the reconnect

-The user is unable to interact with web chat until the reconnect function resolves or the user chooses to disconnect from the service desk.
+function resolves or the user chooses to disconnect from the service desk.

-If the integration needs to record state between page loads, it can use the updatePersistedState function.
-The updatePersistedState persists the provided data in the browser's session history along with the session data that web chat stores.
+persists the provided data in the browser's session history along with the session data that the web chat stores.
 The session storage has a size limit, so avoid putting large amounts of data here.